 I rip ourselves apart as we both scream.
-He is crying under me, when the cousins pound on the door, asking what is going on.
+He is crying under me, when the cousins pound on the door, demanding to know what is going on.

 “Go fag off on each other,” I yell at them.
 Jack giggles.

 “This is how it’s going to work,” I order.
 “You’ll join me after Father Frank and you straighten out the mess at St Patrick’s.
 Your good manners will serve you well dealing with Cardinal Cooke’s staff.
 Refuse to deal with Brother Ignatius.
 Since Aaron and Paul attend Youth Group at St Patrick’s, they can serve as liaison with Emanu-el.
 That staff can train the St Patrick’s staff on spotting possible abusers.”